krishpinto/SentiLauncher/README.md

 Sentinel Launcher is the native Android shell for the Sentinel security system.
 It provides the Android-native layer that complements the main React Native Sentinel app.

+This work was part of the broader Sentinel system, which **won a hackathon with 1700+ participants**, demonstrating both technical depth and product relevance.

 ## Why It Exists

 React Native gave us fast product development and polished UX, but Android-native integration was needed for: